itsliamdowd/Learn-Swift/LessonOne/LessonOne.md

 ### Variables

-A variable is a value that can be altered depending on changes in the program or specific changes.
+A variable is a value that can be altered depending on changes in the program.

 In Swift, like every other programming language, variables are essential to making a program that works effectively.